Updated 11/2022

 Open to Grades: 10, 11 & 12

 Biotechnology uses a hands-on approach to explore the use of DNA technology in medicine, agriculture, law enforcement, and industry.
 This class is designed to introduce students to various lab techniques utilized in the life sciences.
 Students will complete labs in microbiology, use state of the art technology to isolate and manipulate DNA, and practice techniques used in crime scene investigation.
-At FRHS: **Biotechnology and Cell Biology and Genetics are merged into one integrated yearlong course.
+At FRHS: **Biotechnology and Cell Biology and Genetics are merged into one integrated semester-long course.

 3075S1 Introduction to Health Science A